Terminology

 Node

-Node Install Script
+Node Register Script

-$ curl -s https://ecj_hv98d4adwdhgk435ebzuwakfg995016kh3ys@api.edgeworx.io/v1/project/6077569f-4351-4245-a3e2-41d2452857d5/node-install-script | sudo bash
+$ curl -s https://ecj_hv98d4adwdhgk435ebzuwakfg995016kh3ys@api.edgeworx.io/v1/project/6077569f-4351-4245-a3e2-41d2452857d5/node-register-script | sudo bash

 Installing Edgeworx Agent